Lutie/TTRPG_Rules/terre-exile/docs/character/ethnics.md

 - Clan of the Malt : Craftsmanship, Endurance, Rural Life, Persuasion, Technology, Negotiation, Athletics, Brawl.
 - Clan of Errants : Survival, Rural Life, Endurance, Craftsmanship, Melee, Athletics, Discretion, Brawl.

-Skills: Craftsmanship, Melee, Defense, Endurance, Tactical, Athletics, Brawl, Mining.
-Strong attributes: ?.
-Weak attributes: ?.
-Traits: ?.
-Other: ?.
+#### Clan of the Shield

+The Clan of the Shield serves as the military backbone of dwarven society, specializing in combat and defense.
+Members of this clan are formidable warriors who act as protectors of dwarven lands, standing ready to defend their territories or maintain peace among other clans.
+Their values center on loyalty, endurance, and tactical prowess, and they are often called upon to mediate conflicts due to their impartiality.
+Shield dwarves are known for their strength and discipline, with leadership roles that make them essential in times of conflict.

+#### Clan of the Temple

+The Temple Clan is composed of dwarves who serve as keepers of tradition, scholars, and religious figures within dwarven society.
+Although dwarves cannot wield magic, Temple Clan members are experts in dwarven lore, rituals, and the construction of war machines that aid in warfare.
+Their skills in meditation and erudition make them highly respected for their wisdom and dedication to preserving dwarven culture.
+They also support the military through engineering and craftsmanship, constructing structures and machinery essential for the dwarven way of life.

+#### Clan of the Talion

+The Talion Clan is the wealthiest and most politically influential among the dwarves.
+They excel in negotiation, persuasion, and commerce, controlling much of the dwarven trade networks and economic activities.
+Members of the Talion Clan are known for their cunning and business acumen, often relying on a secretive organization, the Black Lodge, to secure their interests.
+Skilled in both subterfuge and manipulation, the Talion Clan dwarves are shrewd merchants and negotiators, placing wealth and power at the forefront of their priorities.

+#### Clan of the Forge (Clan de la Forge)

+The Forge Clan forms the industrial backbone of dwarven society, primarily involved in metallurgy, mining, and weapon crafting.
+These dwarves are highly skilled blacksmiths and metalworkers, crafting some of the finest weapons, armor, and tools.
+Known for their resilience and work ethic, Forge Clan dwarves are respected for their knowledge of metals and resource extraction, making them central to the dwarven economy and defense.
+They are also strong negotiators, often dealing with human societies to secure raw materials and trade.

+#### Clan of the Malt (Clan du Malt)

+The Malt Clan is well-known for their expertise in brewing, agriculture, and rural craftsmanship.
+They focus on producing the resources necessary for dwarven communities, especially food and drink, including the renowned dwarven ales.
+The Malt Clan also engages in trade with human settlements, where their brewed products are highly valued.
+These dwarves are practical and hardworking, and they excel in craftsmanship, particularly in areas related to food, drink, and other essential goods.

+#### Clan of the Errants (Clan des Errants)

+Errant Clan dwarves are outcasts, often due to social or political conflicts.
+Forced to live outside traditional dwarven society, they are nomadic and focus on self-sufficiency.
+Known for their survival skills, Errant dwarves are adept at living off the land and have minimal access to traditional dwarven wealth.
+While they cannot own gold or weapons, Errant dwarves rely on discretion, craftsmanship, and combat skills to survive, often in isolation from other dwarves.
+They represent a life of simplicity and resilience, embodying the rugged spirit of dwarven heritage.

 ### Ungordan

 The Ungordan are the dwarves of the depths, residing in vast underground cities carved into the heart of the mountains.
 These dwarves live far below the surface, in a world of perpetual darkness illuminated only by the glow of luminescent fungi and the forge fires of their cities.
 Their society is highly structured, with a rigid caste system that dictates every aspect of their lives.

+Ungordan, also known as the Deep Dwarves, inhabit the underground depths known as the Tréfonds.
+Separated physically and culturally from surface-dwelling dwarves, the Ungordan have little in common with their kin above.
+In fact, they view surface dwarves as “deviants” or “denatured,” having lost their connection to the true dwarven way.
+The Ungordan excel in survival, tactical combat, and mining, navigating the dangerous tunnels and caverns with unmatched skill.
+They are known for their disdain of the surface and their emphasis on resilience and unity in the harsh, unforgiving depths.

 Ungordan Society: